mwarning/meshnet-lab/README.md

 ## TODO

 - Do not require the present state to be given.
-- Better a topology generator.
+- Better topology generator (more features).

 ## Related Projects